 DVLA want to help customers comply with the road safety regulations making sure our records are correct.
 To do this we must ensure our services and information are as accessible as possible, with flexibility to provide ongoing improved customer service as a digital service provider.

 Chief Executive Julie Lennard has overall responsibility and accountability for these arrangements.
-He has appointed HR Director Louise White as Diversity Champion at DVLA.
-He is supported by Diversity Champions made up of board members and senior managers from the business.
+She has appointed HR Director Louise White as Diversity Champion at DVLA.
+She is supported by Diversity Champions made up of board members and senior managers from the business.
 DVLA has a dedicated Staff and Customer Diversity & Inclusion team to support diversity actions and provide these arrangements.

 Accreditations and engagement